-Oh my sister!
-My loving salutations to you, for your love had so tenderly nursed me as to help me forget the early loss of my mother.
+My loving salutations to thee.
+Oh my sister! whose love had so tenderly nursed me as to make me forget the early loss of my mother:

-Thy letter gladdened my heart and made me feel truly blessed.
+Thy letter gladdened my heart and made me feel truly blessed:

 Blessed indeed is this family of ours in as much as it is thus privileged to serve the Lord and administer to His will!

-Many a flower is born and blooms and withers away: who has ever numbered or noted them!
-But behold, the flower that was plucked by that mighty Elephant, the Gajendra, to affect his Deliverance and was offered at the feet of Lord and thus withered away the stands immortalized by bards.
+Many a flower is born and blooms and withers away: Who has ever numbered or noted them!
+But behold, the flower that was plucked by that mighty Elephant, the Gajendra, to effect his Deliverance and was offered at the feet of the Lord and thus withered away there. stands immortalised by bards.

-Even so this our motherland - our mother - craving the assistance of the Lord that she be rescued from the crocodile clutches of Bondage enters our garden, plucks a fresh flower the bough and offers it at His feet in worship.
+Even so this our motherland-our mother-craving the assistance of the Lord that she too be rescued from the crocodile clutches of Bondage enters our garden, plucks a fresh flower from the bough and offers it at His feet in worship.